mrconter1/The-Long-Multiplication-Benchmark/AnswersGeneration/README.md

 - `str`: A detailed description of the multiplication process.

 ### `sample_multiplication_steps(min_digits, max_digits, samples_per_size)`
 Generates sample multiplications for numbers with a range of digit lengths and computes the average length of the generated descriptions.
+This function helps estimate the number of characters a typical person would need to write in order to multiply two same-sized digits of size N.

 **Parameters:**
 - `min_digits` (int): Minimum number of digits for the sampled numbers.